HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_297/ilo5_network_resourcedefns297.md

 `@odata.type: "#NetworkPort.v1_2_5.NetworkPort"`

 A Network Port represents a discrete physical port capable of connecting to a network.
-The Data Source is either DCi or RDE.
-HPE OEM section shall be present only for DCi Data Source.

 ### Resource Instances